 Obtain service entrance quality control inspection and approval of installation by Utility Company.

-Test service entrance equipment and electrical circuitry upon completion of installation work and after energizing circuitry, and demonstrate its capability and compliance with requirements.
+Test service entrance equipment and electrical circuitry upon completion of installation work and after energizing circuitry and demonstrate its capability and compliance with requirements.
 Where possible, correct malfunctioning units at site, then retest to demonstrate compliance; otherwise remove and replace with new units and retest.
 Engineer’s or Owner’s presence at test is required.

 Inspect and test switchboard in accordance with NETA ATS, except Section 4.